LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 The last two in this list are interesting cases of what's called a "serverless" infrastructure.
 Instead of your customer getting access to an entire host operating system, whether that be through a bare-metal OS or a virtualized one, they provide only the _container_ or the _code itself_ to run.
 The customer does not care to manage OS versions, they don't want to wrangle systemd, they don't care _how_ it gets run, only that it does get run somewhere.
 "Serverless" of course is a bit of a misnomer because the container or the function still has to run on a server somewhere, but the cloud company itself is the one that manages the complexity of managing the lifecycle of these compute resources in a transparent way.

 A Containers as a Service (CaaS) product, as with all cloud products, needs to be concerned about how to properly isolate tenancies.
 Historically speaking, a "container" refers to an OCI-compliant "image" that packages an executable, a rootFS, and any software dependencies the executable runs.
 This executable is run as a normal process on the host kernel with various security gates around it, such as cgroups, network namespaces, filesystem mount namespaces (similar in a way to a chroot), PID namespaces, etc. that all serve to isolate this process from others.[^1] This is a pretty good level of isolation for some use-cases, but astute readers may notice that there is a huge vector of attack: the kernel itself.
 The Linux kernel has been known to have major security vulnerabilities, some of which have allowed [container escapes](https://www.aquasec.com/blog/new-linux-kernel-vulnerability-escaping-containers-by-abusing-cgroups/).
-Of course the kernel doesn't comprise of just the kernel itself, but also all kernel-mode drivers (KMD) that are either part of mainline linux or loaded as third-party kernel modules.
+Of course the kernel doesn't comprise just the kernel itself, but also all kernel-mode drivers (KMD) that are either part of mainline Linux or loaded as third-party kernel modules.
 Any of these drivers and modules can be vectors for abuse, so therefore they cannot be used to handle multiple different tenancies.

 If you don't want to share tenancies, what do you do?
 Well, each tenancy runs in its own VM of course.
 From the context of a CaaS product, there are a few different ways you can run containers inside of VMs.
 You can create a bespoke control plane that accepts a container, spins up a VM on a host, and runs that container inside of the VM (that kinda sounds like k8s doesn't it?).
 You could rely on one of the various OCI container runtimes that virtualize a kernel for the container process to use.[^2] If you don't like reinventing the wheel, you can use a combination of open-source projects like Kubernetes for your control plane and Kata containers for your container runtime.